 You’ll be even more surprised that not one of them is a food change.

-I see time and time, both in my clinic and in Facebook groups these vital points being overlooked and I’ll share with you how these 5 simple things can make a big difference.
+I see time and time, both in my clinic and in Facebook groups these vital points being overlooked and these 5 things could stop you from making changes to help your IBS.

 Number 1 for a very good reason.

 What’s the first thing a business coach will work on with you when trying to grow your business?
 What about an elite athlete’s sports coach training for a marathon?

 The same applies to your health.
 You have to start with a goal.
 What do you want to achieve?
 Really focus on what you want – what is your ideal outcome?
 Make specific goals.

 Then get into the mindset that what you’ve done in the past is no longer working and change is necessary to effect a different outcome.